The New L-Skill Score: An Objective Way to Assess the Accuracy and Effectiveness of a Lead-time Demand Forecasting Process

 Try it out on some of your own data and see for yourself what biases and performance issues you have in your lead-time demand forecasts and give me some of your comments in the meantime.
 I think it depends on the context and application, so be as specific as you can.
 Let me know if you can share your data and findings.

 Hans Levenbach, PhD is Executive Director, CPDF Professional Development Training and Certification Programs.
 Dr. Hans is the author of a new book (Change&Chance Embraced) on Demand Forecasting in the Supply Chain and created and conducts hands-on Professional Development Workshops on Demand Forecasting and Planning for multi-national supply chain companies worldwide.
 Hans is a Past President, Treasurer and former member of the Board of Directors of the International Institute of Forecasters.

 Embracing Change and Chance.
-The examination would not be complete until we consider the performance of the forecasting process or forecaster and consider the bounds for the new Levenbach L-skill score measure of performance, as well.
-This topic is included in my latest book revision available on Amazon.
+The examination of an forecasting process would not be complete until we consider the performance of the forecasting process or forecasters.
+This new Levenbach L-skill score measure of performance is included in my latest revision of the paperback available on Amazon (https://amzn.to/2HTAU3l).